Mehrdadgame/NakamaTurnBase/README.md

 # Dice War
-Ninja Battle is a deterministic multiplayer online game made in Unity that implements basic rollback, intended for use as a example project of different technologies that [Nakama](https://heroiclabs.com/) offers.
+Dice War is a deterministic multiplayer online game made in Unity that implements basic rollback, intended for use as a example project of different technologies that [Nakama](https://heroiclabs.com/) offers.

 Genre: Puzzle PvP